 In dispersal boredom becomes a mix of apathy and a roaming anxiety that are very hard to turn to positive ends because they’re not rooted in a person engaged in a meaningful task.
 They fragment rather than point to their opposites.

-Dispersal exists side by side with surveillance – at home, on the streets, at work.
+Dispersal happens side by side with surveillance – at home, on the streets, at work.
 This country is a world leader in private and state CCTV cameras: if you call the police about a disturbance in a city they’ll often be able to see it in real time.
 Every one of my clicks on the internet is tracked through my online and phone IDs and combined with real-world data about me (such as my address, income, education, relationship status, movements, everything I’ve ever bought with a card and everywhere I bought it) to create the most precise marketing profiles possible.
 My phone itself tries to connect to our other devices to tailor ads for me, even when I’m not using it.
 Algorithms guide me through the web, shaping my life in ways I don’t understand…

 As a freelancer in the countryside, I’m spared the apathy and anxiety of working in a physical office with pointless meeting, targets, performance reviews, competitiveness and monitoring by management.
 I have the luxury of time, of old-fashioned boredom: I’m free to say no to jobs.
 But being on the margins causes its own anxieties.
 I need to be communicable the whole day.
 If I don’t claim job offers straight away some other freelancer, somewhere in the world, will.
 I never know how many people a job has been offered to.
 I’m connected to the same networks as everyone else and if they’re cut off I’m lost and start to worry.
 My life is largely structured around deadlines that I suspect the agencies make unnecessarily short to be more competitive.
 I haven’t raised my fees in ten years because of competition and improvements in machine translation.
 I work in the evenings, weekends and holidays.
 My monthly income varies wildly.
 I have no contracts, no financial safety net.
 From time to time an agency will stop sending me work – I never know why – and I have to send out another round of unsolicited emails to addresses I find online, or fill in application forms on agency websites.
 (And if the work were to stop and I needed to apply for benefits, it would be on condition that I provide documentation showing that I was spending thirty-odd hours a week looking for jobs – a fulltime job in itself that’s literally impossible to do and pays barely enough to survive.)

-For serious people, even now, there’s only work and laziness.
+For serious people, there’s only work and laziness.
 There’s no such thing as meaningful idleness.
 Idleness is laziness and laziness is a moral failure to work (meaning to make money), even now when for many there are no prospects but debt and meaningless stress.
 You make your own prospects, you get out and sell yourself and so that eventually you too can rip other people off.
 But when money is the Real it no longer matters what you’ve done to earn it, whether your activity is useful or not.
 Once you’ve got it you’ve made it: you’re real too.
 People can now become rich by spamming ads, streaming themselves playing video games or being on reality shows.
 Crooks and lazy people become respectable once they have too much wealth to ignore.
 They cease being objects of contempt.
 They’ve gamed the system to their advantage, which is something serious people have to respect, since they respect the system and the system is money.
 ‘She’s not as stupid as you might think’, they’ll say, or: ‘Whatever else he might be, he’s savvy.’

-In their contemporary forms they’re private conditions to be overcome with drugs, managerial cognitive behavioural therapy and self-help techniques designed to help sufferers administrate themselves into fulfilment and re-enter the workforce with renewed vigour.
+In their contemporary forms they’re private conditions to be overcome with drugs, cognitive behavioural therapy and self-help techniques designed to help sufferers administrate themselves into fulfilment and re-enter the workforce with renewed vigour.
 But don’t sloth and sadness still lie in wait among the workforce?
 And when they appear, don’t they tell us the truth about their everyday causes and our limited cures?